iCharlesHu/swift-experimental-subprocess/README.md

 /// duration allowed for the child process to exit before proceeding
 /// to the next step.
 public struct TeardownStep: Sendable, Hashable {
-    /// Sends `signal` to the process and allows `allowedDurationToExit`
+    /// Sends `signal` to the process and allows `allowedDurationToNextStep`
     /// for the process to exit before proceeding to the next step.
     /// The final step in the sequence will always send a `.kill` signal. public static func sendSignal(
         _ signal: Signal,
-        allowedDurationToExit: Duration
+        allowedDurationToNextStep: Duration
     ) -> Self
 }